Local Search Marketing – It’s Vital For Your Business

 - 25% of internet searches have a purely local, commercial focus (Kelsey-Bizrate)

 So what do you need?
 First you need quality content on your website.
+See examples of good quality content, on our clients site: Cleanly Maids.
 You’ll also need lots of back links pointing to this quality content, so try submitting articles and press releases out to important websites you know of.
 You’ll want them going out to directories, social sites like twitter and facebook, and make sure you use keyword specific anchor text links, and categories where necessary.

 This is all stuff you’ll want to keep going month after month.
 One or two months may get you to the top, but staying there is the key.
 Once you’re up there and staying there, your traffic will increase in ways you couldn’t imagine before.